Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

     bash scripts/sharedzone.sh ZONE
     ~~~

-- Set up the `NS` records in the parent zone.
+- Check the `NS` records in the parent zone.
+(Unless the parent zone has already moved to the new tenant.)

     - Open the [portal](https://portal.azure.com).